-Built by the National Physical Laboratory in west London in 1955, the world's first accurate caesium atomic clock set a new standard in timekeeping.
-Less than ten years later, in 1964, Hewlett-Packard produced the world's first commercial atomic clock to use only solid state comoponents.
-Denoted HP5060A, it was one of these that the Observatory acquired as its first atomic clock in 1966.
-By 1974, it had a total of six clocks.
-They consisted of two HP5060As and four of its successor the HP5061A, though the identity of the fourth clock has been presumed rather than positively identified at this stage..
+Less than ten years later, in 1964, Hewlett-Packard produced the world's first commercial atomic clock built entirely with solid state components.
+Given the model number HP5060A, it was one of these that the Observatory acquired as its first atomic clock in 1966.
+By 1974, it had a total of six – two HP5060As and four of its successor the HP5061A.

-The caesium tubes originally produced for the earlier models of the HP clocks tended to have a much short life compared to those of the clocks produced today.
-In 1968, the tubes of model HP5061A had a guraranteed running life of just 10,000 hours (just under 14 months).
-When a tube needed replacing, the clock was sent back to the manufacturer and assigned a new name opperating name by the Observatory on its return.
+The caesium tubes supplied with the earlier models of the HP clocks tended to have a much shorter life compared to those of the clocks produced today.
+In 1968, the tubes of model HP5061A had a guaranteed running life of just 10,000 hours (just under 14 months).
+When a tube needed replacing, the clock was sent back to the manufacturer and assigned a new name operating name by the Observatory on its return.
 Broadly speaking, the clocks were named CsA, CsB, CsC etc, in their order of arrival or return to the Observatory after a tube replacement.
 CsA for example was later renamed as CsC, then CsK, then Csl.

-If the Observatory Reports are to be believed, the Observatory never owned more than six clocks.
-The Greenwich Time Reports however show that there were several ocassions when details of seven observatory clocks were published as can be seen in the second table below.
+If the (annual) Observatory Reports are to be taken at face value, the Observatory never owned more than six clocks.
+The Greenwich Time Reports however show that there were several occasions when details of seven observatory clocks were published, as can be seen in the third table below.
+It appears however than even these did not represent the true picture as in the Proceedings of the Nineteenth Annual Precise Time and Time Interval (PTTI) Applications and Planning Meeting, Redondo Beach, CA, 1-3 Dec 1987, Tony Seabrook mentions that in the best years, the Observatory had eight operational standards.

 Clock |